m-walas/HomeAIVision/documentation/troubleshooting.md

 **Solution**:

-- **Permissions**: Ensure that Home Assistant has the necessary permissions to modify the device registry.
+- Permissions: Ensure that Home Assistant has the necessary permissions to modify the device registry.
-- **Manual Removal**: As a last resort, you can manually remove the device from the Home Assistant device registry via the UI or by editing the configuration files.
+- Manual Removal: As a last resort, you can manually remove the device from the Home Assistant device registry via the UI or by editing the configuration files.
-- **Logs**: Review the Home Assistant logs to identify specific errors that occurred during the removal process.
+- Logs: Review the Home Assistant logs to identify specific errors that occurred during the removal process.

 ## 5. No Cameras Available